cfernandesFEUP/GEARpie/README.md

     <img src="SCREENSHOTS/logo2.png"height="400" />
 </p>

 The 3D output is not implemented by default, but is possible adding 3D entries to PLOTTING class.
-Every quantity calculated in CONTACT class is 3D.
-Central film thickness with inlet shear heating correction for an helical gear:
+Every quantity calculated in CONTACT class is discretized along path of contact and facewidth, so it is adequate to 3D output.
+Example: central film thickness with inlet shear heating correction for an helical gear:
 <p align="center">
     <img src="SCREENSHOTS/logo3.png"height="400"/>
 </p>